 Blogging gives you clarity to your work

 If you are just starting out, you may be undecided as to what topic to stick to.
 It is easy to over analyze and the more you read about blogging, the more confuse sometimes you can get.
-Actually putting words to posts allows you to test drive your idea.
+Actually putting words to posts allows you to test drive your ideas.
 You can easily get feedback without a huge upfront time or money.

 If you have decided to blog, you may still think “why would anyone read my blog?”, “I don’t have a unique idea.”, “There’s so many <food, baking, self-help> blogs out there.
 Why bother?”